brendacs/colludia-gatsby/src/content/posts/review/2020-11-12-lamentum-demo-review.markdown

 ## Exploration of Desperation

 The inspiration from games like _Resident Evil_ begin to shine through in the exploration and puzzles, collecting keys and symbols while dodging the tentacled grasp of the ravenous horrors.
-But the addition of certain item tasks and elements make it its own—a fear-riddled servant asking you bring them a rope and healing Victor’s wounds with laudanum (a highly addictive and readily available opiate from the 1800s) hammered home the depths of despair and desperation that both Grau Hill and Victor have sunk to.
+But the addition of certain item tasks and elements make it its own — a fear-riddled servant asking you bring them a rope and healing Victor’s wounds with laudanum (a highly addictive and readily available opiate from the 1800s) hammered home the depths of despair and desperation that both Grau Hill and Victor have sunk to.

 The ultimate depiction of this is the White Lady statue, the colossal centerpiece of the main hall.
 Originally depicting a benevolent lady bearing a healing chalice to a sickly woman, it becomes a tentacled Cthulhu-esque demon draining the stricken woman of blood.
 The most depraved inclinations of the Old Ones awakened from the most innocent intentions and blinded desperation.